Client: Climb Credit — My Role: UX Design Consultant — Project Duration: 3 Weeks — Platform: Responsive website

 Tools: Sketch, Invision, Optimal Sort, OmniGraffle, Adobe CC, Google Forms

 Climb Credit was established in 2014 to provide educational loans for specialized, alternative, and trade programs.
-Stakeholders sought our expertise to increase use of their Refer-A-Friend program; however, our research into their perceived need revealed a larger overarching challenge: less than satisfactory user experience effects borrower experience and decreases the likelihood of making a referral.
+Stakeholders sought our expertise to increase use of their Refer-A-Friend program.
+Our research into this perceived need revealed a larger, overarching concern: less than satisfactory user experience effects borrower experience and decreases the likelihood of making a referral.

 INITIAL PROBLEM STATEMENT